Zwartmit/Zwartmit/README.md

 ## Hi! <img src="https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif" alt="Animated Gif">
 <br/>

-I'm **Brandon Alonso Urbano Zea**, a developer focused on building **digital solutions that solve real problems, optimize processes and improve efficiency** for companies, organizations and independent professionals.
+I'm **Brandon Alonso Urbano Zea**, a developer focused on building **digital solutions that solve problems, optimize processes and improve efficiency** for companies, organizations and independent professionals.

 I have developed **15+ projects**, both personal and for clients in **Colombia and internationally**, building **scalable, well-structured and maintainable platforms**.